 Neil Siegel is a professor of law and political science and co-director of the Program in Public Law at Duke University in Durham, N.C.
 He is an expert on constitutional law and theory, and the Supreme Court.
 Much of his recent work has been on the Affordable Care Act.
 He clerked for Justice Ruth Bader Ginsburg.

-Emilie M. Townes is professor of womanist ethics and society at Vanderbilt Divinity School in Nashville, Tenn.
-She is an ordained Baptist clergywoman.
-She is an expert on Christian ethics, womanist theology, health care and economic justice and is behind the divinity school’s Public Theology and Racial Justice Collaborative program.
+Emilie M. Townes is dean of Vanderbilt Divinity School in Nashville, Tennessee, where she also serves as a professor of womanist ethics and society.
+She is an ordained American Baptist clergywoman.
+She is an expert on Christian ethics, womanist theology, cultural theory and economic justice.